The Top Ten baby names in the US are here … and they look an awful lot like last year’s list.

 The same caveats apply for the boys’ list.
 Little has changed, but that doesn’t reflect the overwhelming popularity of these names.
 Instead, it points to our wide and deep pool of given names, and the reality that even the most popular names are far less common than they were in previous generations.

-A fascinating note for the boys’ names: Liam and Noah both increased in use, in terms of total births.
-It’s just that there’s nowhere higher to go than the top two spots!
+An interesting note for the boys’ names: Theodore increased in use, in terms of total births.
+It just wasn’t enough to edge any higher on the Top Ten list – yet.

 Meanwhile the top boy names are getting even more overused.